Ez-Saksham/Ez-Saksham/README.md

 A software and machine learning engineer passionate about low-level optimization, building neural networks from scratch, and writing efficient code.

- Building an MNIST Neural Network from scratch using only raw NumPy math.
+Currently :  Building an MNIST Neural Network from scratch using only raw NumPy math. <br>
  I enjoy bridging the gap between high-level Python ML and low-level C/C++ memory management.